 Where to go out for tapas in Granada?

 My recommendations are: Taberna Gamboa (Calle Lepanto, 11), Los Diamantes (Calle Navas, 28), Bella Kurva (Calle San Jerónimo, 19), Bodegas Castañeda (Calle Almireceros 1-3), La Bella y la Bestia (Calle Cárcel Baja, 14) and La Sitarilla (Calle San Miguel Alta, 7).

 At the end of your tapas route, how about taking a stroll through the tablaos flamencos.
 If you are one of those who like to experience the city at sunset, Granada has a lot to offer at night and one of the best plans is undoubtedly to enjoy one of the best flamenco shows.

-8. Have a cup of tea in the street of the Teterías
+8. Have a tea in the street of the Teterías (tea shops)

 After tapas in the center of Granada, nothing better than going to Calderería Nueva street in the Albaicín neighborhood to enjoy an authentic Moorish tea and the best Arab pastries in the city, the finishing touch that every banquet deserves!

 Also known as the street of the Tea Shops, this place is full of stores with some of the goods displayed on the outside, reminiscent of the souks of the Middle East but without leaving Granada.

 In addition to taking tea in their premises with Andalusian air, you can also take the opportunity to buy some souvenirs of your stay in the ancient capital of the Nasrid kingdom.
 There is a little bit of everything!
 From postcards, shishas and lamps to sarongs, bags and jewelry.
 You're sure to find what you're looking for.

 9. Take a hot air balloon ride in the sky over Granada